neyob1/WiresharkNetworkLab/README.md

 <img width="500" height="400" alt="Screenshot 2026-03-31 181833" src="https://github.com/user-attachments/assets/4c8c1065-168b-4b9c-b853-bd1dd03f5f95" />

-### 5. Simulated Troubleshooting Scenario
+### 5. Simulated Troubleshooting Scenarios

 #### Step 1.
 DNS Analysis

-**Set Up**: For this scenario, I ran two domains on my wifi, one real and one fake to see what kind of response we would get from the DNS server.
+**Set Up**: For this scenario, I ran two domains on my wifi, one real(google.com) and one fake to see what kind of response we would get from the DNS server.

 Filtered for DNS packet using the script "dns"